johnosbb/CeaiveEditor/sentence_structure.md

 #### Participial Modifier

-A participial modifier is a type of adjectival phrase that is formed from a verb's present participle (-ing form) or past participle (-ed form) and functions as an adjective in a sentence. partmod is short for "participial modifier".
+A participial modifier is a type of adjectival phrase that is formed from a verb's present participle (-ing form) or past participle (-ed form) and functions as an adjective in a sentence.
+It is considered a type of free modifier, meaning it is not directly attached to a particular word or phrase in the sentence.

 - The __exhausted__ runner, panting heavily, crossed the finish line first.